-Say hello to your new favourite dessert... lemon meringue blondies!
+Say hello to your new favourite dessert of 2025... my lemon meringue blondies!

 - Butter: Unsalted is best.
-We'll be melting the butter for this recipe, which helps to create that classic fudgy blondie texture.
+We'll be melting the butter for this recipe, which helps to create that lovely fudgy texture.

 - Caster sugar: Caster sugar is another ingredient that helps to improve texture.
-It's also known as superfine sugar in some countries.
+It's also known as superfine sugar in the US.

 - Brown sugar: That delicious butterscotch flavour that blondies are known for comes from brown sugar.
-I recommend using soft light brown sugar for best results.
+I recommend using soft light brown sugar for the best flavour.

 - Lemon extract: I used lemon extract to give a strong lemon flavour without the need for lemon curd or lemon juice, both of which affect the texture and cooking time.

-- Lemon zest: For an extra burst of lemon goodness.
+- Lemon zest: For an extra burst of lemon flavour.

-- Meringue nests: I used 4 small meringue nests (these weighed 15g each) in the batter then I used some extra meringue 'dust' to sprinkle over the top once the blondies were baked.
+- Meringue nests: I used 4 small meringue nests (60g total weight) in the batter, then some extra meringue 'dust' to sprinkle over the top once the blondies were baked.

 - White chocolate chips: Optional but highly recommended!